googlefonts/googlefonts.github.io/gf-guide/metadata.md

 List of all character subsets available in Google Fonts API for the given font family.
 They are described as languages, but they are actually script sets.

-These subsets are defined in [GF Glyphsets repo](https://github.com/googlefonts/glyphsets/tree/main/Lib/glyphsets/encodings) —with the exception of the `menu` subset.
+These subsets are defined in [GF glyphsets repo](https://github.com/googlefonts/glyphsets/tree/main/Lib/glyphsets/encodings) —with the exception of the `menu` subset.

 The `menu` subset is the characters of the font family name (defined above) and is used in font picker UIs to render the font name in itself.